missionpinball/mpf-docs/docs/gmc/installation.md

     These instructions are for the early-access version of Godot MC, and require a few extra manual steps than the typical installation.
 You will need a functioning MPF 0.57+ project and a little patience :)

+!!! warning "Please use a repository"

+    Because GMC is in early access, you will likely be the first to encounter a scenario or request a feature.
+Having your project in a repository means that GMC developers can clone and run your game to quickly identify and fix issues, understand your goals, and validate requested features against your code.
+This is the fastest and smoothest way to make GMC better!

 ## Create a Virtual Environment for MPF 0.80

 To support the new features and integrations of GMC, there is a new version of MPF in development.
 The first step, like with any MPF project, is to [create a virtual environment](../install/virtual-environments.md) that will keep this version of MPF and its dependencies separate from any other projects on your machine.